phylum-dev/documentation/docs/integrations/sophos.md

----
-title: Sophos Integration
-category: 62cdf6722c2c1602a4b69643
-hidden: false
----
 # Sophos Integration

 ## Overview

-The Sophos Phylum integration allows users to check their dependencies in a specified Git repository using the [Phylum CLI](https://docs.phylum.io/docs/welcome).
+The Sophos Phylum integration allows users to check their dependencies in a specified Git repository using the [Phylum Platform](../home/welcome.md).

 You will need: